hackerb9/vt340test/sixeltests/wp/README.md

 It also uses <kbd>PF1</kbd> (the "GOLD KEY"), <kbd>PF2</kbd>, and
 <kbd>PF3</kbd> as "dead keys" which do a single shift to select
 alternate functions.
-One nice things about WordPerfect is that one can hit the VT340's <kbd>Help</kbd> key at any time for context sensitive help.
+One nice thing about WordPerfect is that one can hit the VT340's <kbd>Help</kbd> key at any time for context sensitive help.
 Hit it a second time to get a list of the keyboard layout.
 Here are some photos of the help screens. [_Sorry, I don't have this in